igor71/Jupiter/README.md

 export PYTHONPATH=$PYTHONPATH:`pwd`:`pwd`/slim
 ```

-In order to ignore deprecation warnings in Python commnds we are using following option:
+In order to ignore deprecation warnings in Python commands we are using following option:

 `PYTHONWARNINGS=ignore:DEPRECATION pip ...`